 4. Warm Modern Dwelling @ Kingsford Waterbay

-The homeowners of this condo wanted their home to resemble a modern show flat, and Design Story delivered.
+The homeowners of this condo wanted their home to resemble a modern show flat, and Design Story was delivered.
 This small condo interior design radiates swanky and contemporary senses that are bound to leave all guests impressed.

 A warm and neutral colour scheme is employed to keep the spaces of the home inviting and comfortable to look at.
 Colour-tinted mirrors and translucent glass are more than just reflective surfaces, they add visual interest to your home and keep the apartment fresh and glowy.